 Good Typography Versus Bad Typography

-Picking the right typeface takes more work than you would imagine – at first.
+Picking the right typeface takes more work than you would imagine—at first.
 Of course, when you start working on your own designs, you quickly recognize when it isn’t working.
 It can be really frustrating to stare at a computer screen, wondering why it just doesn’t look right.
-Most likely, your design is missing emotional impact.
+Most likely, your design is missing an emotional impact.
 A huge part of getting that emotional impact is choosing the right font.
 Each font creates a different feeling in the observer.

-So, What’s the Best Fonts for T-Shirt Designs?
+So, What Are the Best Fonts for T-Shirt Designs?

 However, relying on the same few fonts over and over is risky.
 You may rapidly find yourself falling into the trap of being too predictable.
 Before long, your designs will start to feel stale and the public will recognize that.
 Different styles come into fashion and go out of fashion all the time, so a serious designer has to be aware of the trends, but they also have to keep exploring new styles to avoid getting stale.

 In fact, every new design project has its own requirements and deserves to stand on its own.
 Even if the design you are working on is a part of a series.
 You always have to bring some fresh elements.